Retrofit Energy Efficiency

 This course is recommended for current built environment professionals who want to formalise, update or enhance their existing skills in building energy and sustainability.
 The course is also open to graduates from across the humanities, science, or business, who are interested in refocusing their skills to work on the design, construction, retrofitting, building services, or costing of sustainable buildings.

-We prefer applicants to have some prior knowledge linked to the built environment, so they are ready for the scope of the curriculum.
-Having an interest in gaining sustainability and business-focused skills, and being familiar with how the built environment operates, are also qualities that will enhance your learning experience.
+We look for applicants who have some prior knowledge linked to the built environment, so they are ready for the scope of the curriculum.
+Having an interest in developing sustainability and business-focused skills, and being familiar with how the built environment operates, are also qualities that will enhance your learning experience.

 ENGLISH LANGUAGE REQUIREMENTS